00sapo/OpenEWLD/README.md

 #### Open Enhanced Wikifonia Leadsheet Dataset

-_by Federico Simonetta_

 **N.B.
 All content of this repository should be free of copyright.
-If you think that some score is under copyright and I shouldn't distribute it, please tell me.**
+If you think that some score is under copyright and I shouldn't distribute it, please open an issue.**
-You can contact me at <http://federicosimonetta.it>

 ### What is EWLD